-As the global fallout from what has been called the worst ransomware attack in history continues, it provides a stark wake up call for businesses of all sizes to begin to take this threat very seriously….
+As the global fallout from what has been called the worst ransomware attack in history continues, it provides a stark wake-up call for businesses of all sizes to begin to take this threat very seriously….

-1. Acknowledge that you are a target
+1. Acknowledge that you are a ransomware target

 Arguably, SMEs are currently the most vulnerable to ransomware attacks.
 This is simply because many businesses believe that they are unlikely targets.
 Indeed, there is a mistaken belief that banks and major multinationals are primarily the ones who have to worry about vicious cyber fraud.
 This is a dangerous outlook!
-Cyber criminality, and ransomware in particular, is about volume – it’s a numbers game.
+Cyber criminality, and ransomware, in particular, is about volume – it’s a numbers game.
 Attacks are conducted at random, on mass, and these criminals do not discriminate between size, sector, individuals, business, etc.

 Worryingly, most local SMEs are taking a ‘wait and see’ approach to ransomware – and are consequently placing themselves at massive risk.
-They are just as vulnerable, if not more so, than the bigger corporations and organisations that have very publicly come under attack.
+They are just as vulnerable, if not more so than the bigger corporations and organisations that have very publicly come under attack.

-2. Partner with a business Internet provider
+2. Partner with a Managed Service Provider

 On a very practical level, one of the factors currently leaving many SMEs at risk is their choice of Internet providers.
 All too often, small businesses look to keep costs down by choosing a provider that specialises in consumer solutions – instead of choosing a provider that specialises in business solutions.
-By opting for cheaper consumer solutions, SMEs do not get the built in security features and support – such as automatic data backup, firewalls, cloud-based systems, etc – that business providers offer.
+By opting for cheaper consumer solutions, SMEs do not get the built-in security features and support – such as automatic data backup, firewalls, cloud-based systems, etc – that business providers offer.
 The consequences of this decision can be disastrous.
-If an SME falls victim to ransomware (or other types of cyber attacks), the costs extend far beyond the initial ransom that has to be paid for the data to be released.
+If an SME falls victim to ransomware (or other types of cyberattacks), the costs extend far beyond the initial ransom that has to be paid for the data to be released.
 The business will experience extended downtime, damaged brand equity and a considerable loss of trust in the marketplace.
 Added to this, a compromised business tends to overreact to the attack and then overspend on security solutions thereafter.